zinserjan/mocha-webpack/docs/guides/code-coverage.md

 ## Generate coverage reports for the whole codebase

-Code coverage will only be measured for files that were executed within your test run.
+Only files that were executed within your test run generate code coverage reports.
 Normally you start your tests with just the test files as entries.

 But when you want code coverage reports for the whole codebase, you need to import the rest of the code.
 It happens very often, that some files doesn't have any tests and doesn't impact the code coverage negatively.